Skip to main content

 • --with_argon2_parallelism:

-• This is the number of threads that should be used by argon2.
-The higher this is, the harder it will be to crack passwords offline.
+• This is the number of threads that argon2 should use.
+The higher this is, the harder it becomes to crack passwords offline.

 • The default value is 2*number of cores